Going for Gold: Progression to the finals

-The first player to reach nine points in this round won the daily game, and went through to the end of week final (an automatic place in the 'first round proper' on Thursday), from where, the winner progressed to the later stages of the series.
+The first player to reach nine points in this round won the daily game and went through to the end of week final (an automatic place in the 'first round proper' on Thursday), from where, the winner progressed to the later stages of the series.
 The losing players all came back the next day, starting with the same pool of players each weekday, minus the winner of the week's earlier shows.
 The weekly final had the four daily winners directly through to Beat the Buzzer with the final spot decided in the Elimination Round where the first to answer two questions correctly progressed.
-The winner of the weekly final advanced to one of two Semi-Final weeks.
+The winner of the weekly final went through to one of two Semi-Final weeks.

 The Semi-Final weeks occurred at the end of each half of the season with between 7–10 weekly winners (depending upon season length).
-Each week was made up of four daily heats with the winner of each heat advancing to Finals week and the losing players returning each day (there was no weekly final).
+Each week was made up of four daily heats with the winner of each heat going through to Finals week and the losing players returning each day (there was no weekly final).
 By this point the contestants were buzzing in noticeably earlier as the standard of competition increased.

 The Finals week consisted of eight winners from the Semi-Finals (four from each week) competing in a standard week format of three daily heats with the winners advancing to the Grand Final (directly to the Beat the Buzzer round).
 The Grand Final episode would start with a "First-to-Two" Elimination Round amongst the remaining five contestants and play as normal to the Head to Head where the winner would receive the star prize holiday (as described in every episode) and the runner-up would get a consolation prize (e.g. a colour television, or a gold-plated Going for Gold plate).

 The 2008 revival added a Finals week inviting back sixteen contestants from the series (all winners of the international special episodes and contestants with the most daily wins).
 This week consisted of four daily heats with the winners earning £1,000 and advancing to the Grand Final episode where that week's prize money was rolled up to award £5,000 to the champion.
 All shows ran using the normal format for that series.